aws/eks-anywhere/docs/content/en/docs/reference/baremetal/bare-preparation.md

 ```

-The CSV file is a comma-separated list of values in a plain text file, representing physical control plane and worker machines (not virtual machines) in your cluster.
+The CSV file is a comma-separated list of values in a plain text file, holding information about the physical machines in the datacenter that are intended to be a part of the cluster creation process.
+Each line represents a physical machine (not a virtual machine).
 Multiple values in an item can be separated by pipe symbols (|).

 The following sections describe each value.

 ### hostname
 The hostname assigned to the machine.
-### bnc_ip
+### bmc_ip
 The IP address assigned to the IPMI interface on the machine.
 ### bmc_username
 The username assigned to the IPMI interface on the machine.
-### bnc_password
+### bmc_password
 The password associated with the `bmc_username` assigned to the IPMI interface on the machine.
 ### mac
 The MAC address of the network interface card (NIC) that provides access to the host computer.